Overthrow2/overthrow2/README.md

 The initial release will include a sweeping amount of changes - and probably be barely any more balanced than the current game, just shifting who is best!
 But we have to start somewhere.
 We plan on updating the map as frequently as needed, after observing the state of the game each change, to slowly adjust the heroes and items to be more fun.

+To start off with, we've largely reverted heroes to their base (Dota 7.07) state, and then worked from there.
+This includes un-nerfing most of the heroes, including those with Invisibilty skills.
+Sentry wards are cheaper to help compensate for this, but it will be closely monitored.

 There are NO PLANS for any custom heroes, abilities, or items.
 Overthrow should continue to be "Dota Deathmatch Mode", and moving away from Dota's items and heroes moves away from that purpose.

 In addition to working out which heroes are overpowered and giving them slight adjustments, we hope to bring weaker heroes up to their level.
 This includes changing some heroes to be more suited for "arena-style" combat, by decreasing cooldowns and durations of abilities to make them better suited for fast-paced situations and short matches.
 We will also be adjusting minor things to make sure all heroes feel suitable for the maps, like playing around with trees (for Monkey King and Timbersaw) and neutral creeps (for Enchantress, Chen, Doom, Clinkz, etc).